-This post has been made possible by a book I received at no charge to review.
+This post about honey recipes and the Fresh Honey Cookbook has been made possible by a book I received at no charge to review.
 I hope it comes in handy if you are looking for honey recipes!
 All opinions expressed here are my own.
 This post contains affiliate links which means if you click on the link and make a purchase I will receive a few pennies in return.

 The Fresh Honey Cookbook